wvlet/airframe/airframe/README.md

 Airframe DI
 ===

 Airframe DI is a new dependency injection library designed for Scala.
-Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying building objects; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on your behalf.
+Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying object instantiation; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on your behalf.

 Airframe DI has three major features:
 - **Bind**: Inject necessary objects to your service without hand wiring.